alex-hhh/ActivityLog2/doc/building.md

 These environment variables will be used while ActivityLog2 is running and they will also be embedded in any built executable.

-## Running or building ActivityLog2
+## Building ActivityLog2

-The simplest way to run ActivityLog2 is to start DrRacket, open the file "run.rkt" and click on the "Run" button, or press "Ctrl-R".
-You can also run ActivityLog2 from the command line using the following command:

-    racket run.rkt

-An installer can be built from the command line by typing the command below.
+An installer can be built from the command line by typing the command below:
-This requires to have Inno Setup installed, otherwise the last step will
-fail:

     racket build.rkt